OTR INTERNATIONAL SCHOOL

 Language is a core element and an integral part of the IB MYP Programme at OTR International School.
 Language teaching and learning is an immensely important ongoing process that is constantly under review, with the purpose being for all of us at OTR school to be in a position to address at all times the language needs of the student, parent and teacher body of the school.

-This document will be reviewed again in 2022.
+This document will be reviewed collaboratively with all MYP staff in 2022.